mrod-saronic/ffmpeg-compress/README.md

    export PATH="$PATH:$HOME/.local/bin"
    ```

+3. For Windows users, ensure the `C:\ffmpeg\bin` directory is in your system's `PATH`.

-3. Run the scripts directly from the repository directory if they are not globally accessible:
+4. Run the scripts directly from the repository directory if they are not globally accessible:

    ```bash
    ./compress.sh <file.mov>
    ./trim.sh <file> <start_time> <end_time>
    ```

+---

+## Notes for Windows Users

+- Use a Unix-like terminal (e.g., Git Bash or WSL) to run the scripts.
+- Ensure `ffmpeg` is installed and added to your system's `PATH`.
+- Run the scripts directly using `./compress.sh` and `./trim.sh` commands.